murraycadzow/2021-obss-day5/_episodes/05-differential-expression.md

 ## Getting organised

-### Create an RStudio project

-**NOTE: skip to the next section (“Count Data”) if you are working within Jupyter on NeSI**
+> **NOTE: skip to the next section (“Count Data”) if you are working
+> within Jupyter on NeSI**
+> ### Create an RStudio project
+>
+>
+>

-One of the first benefits we will take advantage of in RStudio is something called an RStudio Project.
-An RStudio project allows you to more easily:
+> One of the first benefits we will take advantage of in RStudio is
+> something called an RStudio Project.
+An RStudio project allows you to
+> more easily:
+>

--   Save data, files, variables, packages, etc. related to a specific analysis project
+> -   Save data, files, variables, packages, etc. related to a specific
+>    analysis project
--   Restart work where you left off
+> -   Restart work where you left off
--   Collaborate, especially if you are using version control such as git.
+> -   Collaborate, especially if you are using version control such as
+>     git.
+>

-To create a project:
+> To create a project:
+>

--   Open RStudio and go to the File menu, and click New Project.
+> -   Open RStudio and go to the File menu, and click New Project.
--   In the window that opens select Existing Project, and browse to the RNA\_seq folder.
+> -   In the window that opens select Existing Project, and browse to the
+>     RNA\_seq folder.
--   Finally, click Create Project.
+> -   Finally, click Create Project.
+>

-*Save source from untitled to `yeast_data.R` and continue saving regularly as you work.*
+> *Save source from untitled to `yeast_data.R` and continue saving
+> regularly as you work.*
+{: .callout}

 ### Count data